DIAGNijmegen/website-content/website-ai-for-health/content/pages/contact.md

 title: Contact

-If you have questions or suggestion about the ICAI Lab Radboud AI for Health, feel free to contact one of the directors or other people listed below
+If you have questions or suggestion about the ICAI Lab Radboud AI for Health, feel free to contact one of the directors or other people listed below.

 ## Scientific Directors